jolgan/uk-nationalstudentsurvey/README.md

 # NSS 2025 Provider Performance Power BI Dashboard

-This project was completed as part of a data task using real NSS (National Student Survey) data collected from universities across the UK.
+This project was originally developed as part of a hiring process for a dashboard-focused role at Regent’s University London.
+This data task uses real NSS (National Student Survey) data collected from universities across the UK.
 The original dataset contained formatting issues, spacer rows that created null values, pre-aggregated theme rows, inconsistent data types, and missing benchmark values which would have led to misleading analysis if left untreated.
 This documentation demonstrates an end-to-end workflow from raw Excel data > Power Query transformation > logical data restructuring → interactive (and intuitive!) dashboard design.

 ### Tools Used